DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 ###What is an electronic text?

 An electronic text is generally understood as a text which is represented on a display screen of some sort.
 However, the most important difference between a paper text and an electronic text, in the context of hybrid publishing, is the notion that the electronic text becomes a structured file.
 As we have seen, the use of markup allows us to create different layouts, or representations, for different media.
 It is also crucial to understand that electronic publishing introduces a paradigm shift away from the page-centered culture of book printing.
 Book printing traditionally allows for various printing sizes, depending on the wishes of the author, designer and publisher.
 For example, when making an art book based on a collection of paintings or drawings, a decision will be made as to what the ideal book size is, and whether it should be printed in portrait or landscape format.
-In the world of screens however, there are other decisions to be made since there are a variety of screen sizes to deal with, and a screen of course cannot be cut to the required size, as is the case with paper book publishing.
+In the world of screens however, it is no longer the designer who makes this choice, but the users - depending on whether they choose to read an electronic book on a smartphone, tablet, monochrome e-reader, personal computer, or whatever other device is available.
+Ideally, the electronic publication can be viewed all of these devices, without the need for any device-specific redesigns.

-Many electronic reading devices now support **reflowable** text, which means that the layout of the text is automatically adapted to fit the dimensions of the device.
+Most electronic reading devices support **reflowable** layout (also known as 'responsive' design), which means that the layout of the document is automatically adapted to fit the dimensions of the device.
 This works well for genres such as novels which usually consist only of text.
-However when the overall design cannot so easily be modified, for example if there are crucial relationships between the body text and illustrations or other elements such as footnotes or tables (as is the case for art and design books as well as research publications), then the transposition from an existing print work to an electronic representation can pose some serious issues, which will be further addressed in the following chapters.
+However when the overall design cannot so easily be modified, for example if there are crucial relationships between the body text and images or other elements such as footnotes or tables (as is the case for art and design books as well as research publications), then the transposition from an existing print work to an electronic representation can pose some serious issues, which will be further addressed in the following chapters.

 ##Possibilities offered by electronic publishing

 One of the most widespread forms of electronic publishing consists of scanning existing paper books and converting them into digital media such as images, electronic texts, or an ebook. **Optical character recognition (OCR)** is often used to convert the printed text of a book into a digital text format such as **ASCII** or **Unicode**.
 After this conversion the text can be re-formatted, searched, or processed using other software applications.
 Examples of organizations or projects for book scanning on a large scale are: Project Gutenberg,[^Project-Gutenberg1] the Million Book Project,[^Million-Book-Project] Google Books,[^Google-Books] and the Open Content Alliance.[^Open-Content-Alliance]

 New electronic technologies allow for a variety of publication outlets, bringing new opportunities as well as new challenges.
-Page numbering and indexing for example, which for centuries were essential book-making concepts, are problematic in electronic publications, where page numbers are unstable or even non-existent (a historical illustration of this problem, and a possible solution, is the numbering of chapters and verses in the Bible, allowing readers to refer to the same passage even though they may be using different editions, or even different languages).
-Fixed page numbers and indexes referring to page numbers have traditionally allowed readers, writers and researchers to refer to the same publication (or at least the same edition) across time and space.
+Page numbering and indexing for example, which for centuries were essential book-making concepts, are problematic in electronic publications, where page numbers are unstable or even non-existent.[^bible] Fixed page numbers and indexes referring to page numbers have traditionally allowed readers, writers and researchers to refer to the same publication (or at least the same edition) across time and space.
 However, in an electronic environment with non-fixed screen sizes this is much more complicated.
-Though the text itself usually remains fixed, as the original text file exists independently from its representation format (**e-paper**, **LCD**, paper), the actual representation in each format can vary substantially, making it much harder to refer to the location of a passage in the text.
+Though the text itself usually remains fixed, as the original text file exists independently from its delivery format (**e-paper**, **LCD**, paper), the actual visual layout or representation in each format can vary substantially, making it much harder to refer to the location of a passage in the text.
 The challenge becomes even greater if we widen our ambition to include not only tables, references and notes but also pictures, audio and video, and hyperlinks.

 Just as cultural standardization of typography and layout over the centuries has made it possible to instantly distinguish a novel, an educational textbook, or a 'coffee table book' of art reproductions, this will in all likelihood eventually be the case as well for different genres of electronic books.
 With the notable exception of electronic (or paper) books as art objects in their own right, electronic art book publishing is already quickly developing many common features as a genre, though differences between individual publications will always remain.

 At the most basic level, all files in an ebook are nothing but bitstreams (streams of binary code: zeros and ones).
 As we have seen, the great novelty in the world of electronic art books is that, based on standardized but flexible structures, the same content can be published in a wide variety of formats.
 This not only depends on the capabilities of the output (reading/viewing/listening) device, but also on the function of the book, such as a dictionary, a study book, a reference work, a catalogue, or a work of fiction.

-All these new possibilities of course will require thorough, and potentially more labor-intensive, editorial and production strategies.
+All these new possibilities will require thorough, and potentially more labor-intensive, editorial and production strategies.
 Not only because of the possibility of representing the same content in a variety of forms, but more importantly because once they are properly edited and stored electronically, the content and its constituent parts can be endlessly used and re-used in different ways, now and in the future.
+This also means that electronic publishing will, in most cases, not bring any significant decrease in production costs.

 [^hist]: Guglielmo Cavallo and Roger Chartier (eds.), *A History of Reading in the West*, Polity Press 1999.